 Our principal offices are currently located in a leased facility of approximately 23,100 square feet located in Winter Springs, Florida.
-This facility has been leased from an entity controlled by our founder, President, CEO and Chairman of the Board of Directors, Roger Susi.
+This facility has been leased from an entity controlled by our founder, Chief Technology Officer and Chairman of the Board of Directors, Roger Susi.
 Pursuant to the terms of our lease, the current monthly base rent is \$34,133, adjusted annually for changes in the consumer price index.
-The term of the lease expires on May 31, 2019.
-The lease will automatically renew for two successive terms of five years each beginning in 2019 and again in 2024, and thereafter, will be renewed for successive terms of one year each.
+Prior to May 31, 2019, the expiration date of the initial lease term, and pursuant to the terms of the lease contract, we renewed the lease for an additional five years, resulting in a new lease expiration date of May 31, 2024.
+Unless advance written notice of termination is timely provided, the lease will automatically renew for one additional successive term of five years beginning in 2024, and thereafter will be renewed for successive terms of one year each.